-Obtaining Remedial and Protective Measures
+Obtaining Support Measures

-The University will offer reasonable and appropriate measures to Complainants, Respondents, and third parties that are designed to protect individual and community safety, and facilitate continued access to University employment or education programs and activities.
-These measures may be remedial (involving personal support) or protective (involving action against another individual).
-With respect to third parties, AAEO will take into account the role of the third party and the nature of any contractual relationship with the University.
+The University will offer reasonable and appropriate support measures to Complainants, Respondents, and third parties that are designed to protect individual and community safety and facilitate continued access to University employment or education programs and activities as related to concerns of discrimination and discriminatory harassment.
+Support measures are provided without fee or charge and may not unreasonably burden a complainant or respondent.
+They are not punitive or disciplinary.
+With respect to third parties, the Office of Equal Opportunity will take into account the role of the third party and the nature of any contractual relationship with the University.

-Remedial and protective measures, which may be temporary or permanent, may include issuance of nocontact directives, residence modifications, academic modifications and support, work schedule modifications, Transportation and Parking Services modifications, interim administrative suspension, suspension from employment, and pre-disciplinary leave (with or without pay).
-Remedial measures are available regardless of whether a Complainant pursues a complaint, investigation, or resolution under this Policy.
+Support measures are available regardless of whether an Equal Opportunity resolution process is pursued under this Policy.
+Support measures, which may be temporary or permanent, may include issuance of no-contact directives, residence modifications, academic modifications and support, work schedule modifications, safety planning, and Transportation and Parking Services modifications.
+In limited cases, interim administrative action, such as interim suspension and pre-disciplinary leave (with or without pay) may also be considered in accordance with standard University processes.

-The University will maintain the privacy of any remedial and protective measures provided under this Policy to the extent practicable, and will promptly address any violation of the protective measures.
+The University will maintain the privacy of any support measures provided under this Policy to the extent practicable and will promptly address any violation of support measures.